 When you are in a positive energy balance, you are consuming more energy than your body needs.
 The scientific law of thermodynamics shows that energy can’t be destroyed, only transformed.
 So a surplus of energy has to be saved.
-How does our body do that?
+How does the human body do that?
 By saving the extra energy as fat, which can be used as “fuel” in times of scarcity.

-Simple example, a study by the Pennington Biomedical Research Center put 25 healthy male and female volunteers on several types of diets that put them in a daily surplus of a 1000 calories.
-This means that the volunteers would eat a 1000 calories more than they burned a day.
+Simple example, a study by the Pennington Biomedical Research Center put 25 healthy male and female volunteers on several types of diets that put them in a daily surplus of 1000 calories.
+This means that the volunteers would eat 1000 calories more than they burned per day.
 Regardless of what type of diet they followed, they all gained fat.
 Why?
 Because the volunteers were maintaining a positive energy balance.